Our pledge to you:

 Our legal basis for processing this data is legal obligation.

 We may ask you for feedback whilst on the website.
 You only need to include an email address if you want us to reply to you or you would like to be included in future research.

-By giving us your personal data, you consent to us processing it.
+By giving us your Contact Data, you consent to us processing it.
 We will store it securely for a maximum of 14 months.